Read time : 9 min

 • Build technical authority

-Fast loading, fully mobile, schema-optimised websites win.
-These signals help search engines understand the products and services you offer, tell Google your site is trustworthy, and help customers find what they need instantly.
+Fast-loading, fully mobile, schema-optimised websites win.
+These signals help search engines understand the products and services you offer, tell Google your site is trustworthy and help customers find what they need instantly.

 A laptop open on an orange chair showing the Sencillo website, designed by our Shrewsbury website agency.

-02. Local: Your Google Business Profile
+02. Local: Google Business Profile

 If your brand serves a local area or has a physical store, your Google Business Profile (GBP) is your secret weapon.
 It’s free, powerful, and essential for driving both foot traffic and online sales.